collardeau/react-with-state-props/README.md

     setNewInput(e.target.value); // setNewInput is created from `newInput` state },
   mergeTodos: ({ setTodos, todos }) => newTodos => {
-    // other handlers will use merge
+    // other handlers will use this
     setTodos({ ...todos, ...newTodos }); // setTodos is created from `todos` state },
   submit: ({ mergeTodos, setNewInput, newInput }) => () => {